-There isn’t just one type of API but actually, there are three main types of APIs:
+There isn’t just one type of API (Application Programming Interface) but actually, there are four main types of APIs:

-- Internal APIs–aka private APIs–are usually less known and only exposed by internal systems.
-They are also often not meant for consumption outside of the company but for being used across different internal development teams for better productivity and reuse of services.
-A good governance process consists in exposing them into an internal API developer portal that connects to the internal IAM systems to authenticate and authorize users to access the right set of APIs.
+- Internal APIs, aka private APIs, are hidden from external users and only exposed by internal systems.
+Internal APIs are not meant for consumption outside of the company but rather for use across different internal development teams for better productivity and reuse of services.
+A good governance process comprises exposing them to an internal API developer portal that connects to the internal IAM systems to authenticate and allow users to access the right set of APIs.

 Data and service APIs

-Beyond the difference between an internal, partner and open APIs, we should mention another approach to categorize APIs:
+Beyond the difference between internal, partner, open, and composite APIs, we should mention another approach to categorize APIs:

-- Data APIs provide CRUD access to underlying data sets.
-These APIs are needed to serve some fundamental data coming from SaaS application–with help from SaaS connectors–or internal data stores.
+- Data APIs provide CRUD access to underlying data sets for various databases or SaaS cloud providers.
+These APIs are needed to serve some fundamental data coming from SaaS applications, with help from SaaS connectors or internal data stores.

-- Internal service APIs consist in exposing internal services–often legacy SOAP Web Services–reflecting parts of internal processes or some complex actions–into REST APIs.
+- Internal service APIs consist of exposing internal services, reflecting parts of internal processes, or some complex actions.

-- External service APIs are third-party services that can be easily embedded into the existing services of the company to bring additional value, e.g. an external e-mail service like Sendgrid.
+- External service APIs are third-party services that can be embedded in the company’s existing services to bring additional value.

 - User experience APIs leverage composite APIs to help app developers provide the right experience for each specific device (desktop, mobile, tablet, VPA, IoT).

 To leverage these different types of APIs, we must follow certain protocols.
 A protocol provides defined rules for API calls.
 It specifies the accepted data types and commands.
 Let’s look at the major types of protocols for APIs:

 REST (short for Representational State Transfer) is a web services API.
 REST APIs are a key part of modern web applications, including Netflix, Uber, Amazon, and many others.
 For an API to be RESTful, it must adhere to the following rules: